lilychouchouno/FTLcausality/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: 超光速因果律ファンサイト
-image: /img/home-jumbotron.jpg
+image: /img/1500x500.jpg
-heading: Great coffee with a conscience
-subheading: Support sustainable farming while enjoying a cup
+heading: FTLcausality is great!
+subheading: A site that only supports a Hip-Hop idol group called FTLcausality.
 mainpitch:
-  title: Why Kaldi
+  title: Why
-  description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
-description: >-
+  description: |
+    Japan idol.
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png